Beaches & Parks

 Please keep our beaches clean and safe for all!

-For information regarding permitting for an event on a public beach or park or conducting private business on any public property, please contact the Town's Business License Inspector at 508-325-4137.
+For information regarding permitting for an event on a public beach or park, please contact the Town's Events Coordinator at 508-325-4166.
 For additional information regarding special events please review the Town's Special Event Policy (PDF).
+For information regarding conducting private business on any public property, please contact the Town's Licensing Administrator at 508-325-4100 ext.
+7319.

 The Town of Nantucket's beach access signage system is intended solely as an aid in the Town’s Beach Management and Emergency response activities.
 Be familiar with this signage system and be prepared to use the appropriate Access Point number in case of emergency.